3MUl0R/HelloFriendPlayer/README.md

 This is an MRE app written for AltspaceVR.
 It is an audio player for your personal files stored in your dropbox folder.

-Music played with this player will be synchronized between all users.

 # Features
+- music played with this player will be synchronized between all users
+- there are no issues with links not working because they are your music files
-- basic play/pause/next/volume controls
+- basic play/pause/skip/volume/shuffle
-- shuffle
 - auto track advance
 - spread/rolloff control
 - moderator only controls
+  - you're the host. you control the music
 - wrist based remote control for moderators
   - wrist controls can be moved by grabbing them
 - saved state between sessions and worlds